 Head of Platform, Vice President (Aug 2023 - Sep 2024)

-What I learned: Platform teams fail when they optimize for optionality.
+The unlock wasn’t adding people—it was removing friction.
+Platform teams fail when they optimize for optionality.
 They succeed when they own products with clear users and outcomes.
-Spinning out leaders (like VP Data) isn’t losing scope—it’s proof the foundation works.
+Spinning out a VP Data hire isn’t losing scope—it’s proof the foundation works.

 Head of Payments, Vice President (Jun 2021 - Aug 2023)

-Built Pleo’s payments organization from the ground up.
-Led ~25 people across engineering, partnerships, compliance, and operations.
+• Built Pleo’s payments organization from scratch with ~25 people across engineering, partnerships, compliance, and operations

 Turned payment infrastructure into a competitive moat.

-Restructured partnerships with JPMorgan, BankingCircle, and Yapily to support multi-market expansion.
-Built the foundation that enabled Pleo to scale from 5 to 15 markets in 11 months.
 Navigated regulatory complexity across Europe—different rails, different rules, different customer expectations.
 Unlocked new product capabilities like invoice payments by building with compliance and regulatory constraints as architecture, not afterthoughts.

-Shifted engineering from end-to-end features to modular platform architecture.
 Built the systems that let Pleo issue cards, move money in real-time, and handle settlement across fragmented European payment infrastructure.
 Speed went up.
 Stability went up.
 The team could ship payment capabilities without rebuilding the entire stack every time.

 Head of Business Development, Director (Jan 2021 - Jun 2021)

 Pleo’s payment infrastructure was scattered across teams.
 No one owned the full stack.
-I spent six months building the business case for why payments needed to be a standalone organization—and proving we could operate it.
+Spent six months proving payments needed to be its own organization—and that we could operate it.
+Six months later, we got the mandate.

 Entrepreneur in Residence (Aug 2019 - Jan 2021)

-What I learned: Moving money in production is different than modeling it in PowerPoint.
+First operator role after five years advising.
+Moving money in production is different than modeling it in PowerPoint.
 Scaling means working across business functions—payments, product, ops, compliance—and building systems that work when you’re not in the room.

 McKinsey & Company | Jan 2014 - Aug 2019